primatejs/primate/docs/modules/websocket.md

 This module adds a new verb that you can use in your routes, `ws`.
 Although web sockets are a `GET` upgrade, this route is distinct from a `get` route, which you could use to send the JavaScript client used to connect.
-Like all other routes, you can have multiply WebSocket routes each with their different logic.
+Like all other routes, you can have multiple WebSocket routes each with their different logic.

 ```js caption=routes/chat.js | GET+WS /chat